 Price increases have built the lion's share of Reynolds American's growth recently, making it vulnerable to competition from low-cost alternatives like Vector Group's (NYS: VGR) discount brands.
 Reynolds American's Newport is resisting this shift, as my fellow Fool Sean Williams notes -- but there's no guarantee this resistance will continue.
 Declining smoking use will be a bigger problem per quitter with every price raise, and Reynolds American is already struggling to generate enough cash flow to pay out promised dividends.

 Putting the pieces together

-The article Is Reynolds American Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes and The Motley Fool have no position in any of the stocks mentioned.
+The article Is Reynolds American Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes holds no financial position in any company mentioned here.
+Add him on Google+ or follow him on Twitter @TMFBiggles for more news and insights.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.